jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 I used HappyFunTimes once at a game jam.
 It helped us (the team) a lot to build what we wanted.
 However, we faced two difficulties:

-1. We **spent quite some time to understand how everything works**, and there are so many files.
-We wanted to modify the framework just a little bit to fit our needs better.
+1. We **spent quite some time to understand how everything works**.
+We wanted to modify the framework just a little bit to fit our needs better, but got lost by the big amount of files.
-2. It only worked on a local server.
+2. It only worked on a local network.
 We wanted to share a link to the game after the jam, but it was impossible as everyone would have conflicted with each other (playing on the same instance).

 These two points lead to the creation of jammer.
 See below.